 - helping with weekly farm gate sales (farm stand)

-- childminding, adventuring, or skill sharing with youth aged 9 to 14
+- youth work, adventuring, or skill sharing with youth young people aged 10-15

 - general maintenance and farm labour in the food forest, orchard, kitchen garden, or pasture